-Correcting Bad Habits-instead of yelling at the dog, remove something the dog wants.
-We take something away to reduce the likelihood that the undesirable behavior will occur in the future.
+Correcting bad habits-instead of yelling at the dog, remove something the dog wants.
+We take something away to reduce the likelihood that undesirable behavior will occur in the future.
 In this case we are taking away attention until the jumping/barking stops.

-- Turn away from him.
-Start by just looking in the other direction. - If the dog stops jumping/barking, turn back and deliver the treat. - If the barking and jumping continues, completely turn your back on him.
-Again, if he settles down, turn and give a treat. - If it still continues, move on to the next dog and try the current dog again later.
+- → Turn away from him.
+Start by just looking in the other direction. - → If the dog stops jumping/barking, turn back and deliver the treat. - → If the barking and jumping continues, completely turn your back.
+Again, if they settle down, turn and give a treat. - → If it still continues, move on to the next dog and try the current dog again later.